Liability

 While dealing with a liability account it is important to know that it would always carry a credit balance.

-As per the modern classification of accounts or American or Modern Rules of accounting an increase in liability is credited whereas a decrease is debited.
+As per the modern classification of accounts or American/Modern Rules of accounting an increase in liability is credited whereas a decrease is debited.

 Liabilities Shown in Financial Statements